hiepnguyen3872/Rever_house_price_predicting/README.md

 output_file_path is the path to file that will store result (house's sell price predict)

-- To predict house' rental price, we just have to add flag 1:
+- To predict house' rental price, you just have to add flag 1:
 ```sh
 $ python main.py data_path output_file_path 1
 ```